East Timorese rebellion of 1911–1912: Outbreak and first reprisals (October–December 1911)

 On 5 October 1911, the first anniversary of the republican revolution, several liurais opposed to an announced increase in the head tax camped with their retinues in the suburbs of Dili.
 According to Second Lieutenant Jaime do Inso, the chiefs conspired to massacre the Europeans of Dili only to abandon their plan after learning of the presence of an English merchant ship in the port.

 At the end of October, the commander of the posto (garrison) of Suai announced that the head tax would be increased.
 When word reached the posto that a number of liurai, including Boaventura, were planning to gather there to request an exemption, the Portuguese garrison, with a number of British oil prospectors in tow, evacuated Suai on 8 December.
 The first victim of the revolt was a Mozambican soldier, who was killed while trying to bring a message from the commander of Suai to Bobonaro.
 The first European victim was Lieutenant Alvares da Silva, commander of the Same posto in Manufahi.
 On 24 December, he was shot on Boaventura's orders along with four or five other Europeans.
 His severed head was then presented to his wife.
 This incident is usually regarded as the beginning of the revolt against the colonial authorities.
 Although the rebels cut several telephone lines, that between Aileu posto and Dili remained open.

 The local Portuguese commander in Manufahi immediately went on the offensive, dispersing the rebels and securing positions for future offensive operations.
-As the revolt spread, plantations were abandoned, and several European families even left Dili.
+As the revolt spread, plantations were abandoned, and several European families fled Dili.
 Portuguese reprisals had, by 29 December, forced 1,200 Timorese, including the liurai of Camenassa and his retinue, to seek refuge in the Dutch enclave of Maucatar.

 In Dili, Governor Filomeno da Câmara de Melo Cabral hastily arranged a defence and sent a request for reinforcements to Lisbon.
 The government ordered the gunboat Pátria to proceed from Macau to Dili, and ordered the colony of Mozambique to raise a company of soldiers for service in Timor.
-The Portuguese steamship Zaire was chartered to take the Mozambican troop to Timor, and the Ministry of the Colonies requested a subvention from the Ministry of Finance for putting down the rebellion.
+The Portuguese steamship Zaire was chartered to take the Mozambican troops to Timor, and the Ministry of the Colonies requested a subvention from the Ministry of Finance for putting down the rebellion.

 According to the account of Jaime do Inso, who only arrived later on the Pátria, three human heads were found hanging near the posto of Laclo just ten minutes outside Dili.
 This practice, which do Inso characterised as "the repugnant cruelty of a war by primitive people", was known as funu in Timorese.
 It involved taking enemy heads back to the land of one's ancestors and displaying it as a lulic to the accompaniment of traditional dancing (tabedai) and chant (lorsai).